jcsrb/til/redis/install-only-cli.md

 sudo cp src/redis-cli /usr/local/bin/
 ```

-or if you have docker, get the docker image nd run redis-cli from there
+or if you have docker, get the docker image and run redis-cli from there

 ```
 docker run -it --link some-redis:redis --rm redis redis-cli -h redis -p 6379